 Proposal Summary (abstract)

-We propose airborne measurement campaigns in Indianapolis and Los Angeles designed to develop and assess methods to quantify CO2 and CH4 emissions from urban environments as well as characterize their spatial and temporal distributions.
-These experiments center on the joint deployment of the ALAR and CARVE platforms in each city to exploit their unique measurement capabilities and understand the benefits of different measurement and sampling strategies.
+We propose airborne measurement campaigns in Indianapolis and Los Angeles designed to test and refine a simple mass balance approach to quantify CO2 and CH4 emissions from urban environments.
+These experiments focus on the joint deployment of the ALAR and CARVE platforms in each city to exploit their unique measurement capabilities and understand the benefits of different measurement and sampling strategies.
 The ALAR platform is able to measure CO2 and CH4 fluxes directly within the urban dome, while the CARVE platform delivers column CO2, CH4 and CO measurements that provide important constraints on mass flow within, into and out of the urban dome.

-We begin with a campaign of six flight days (~24 flight hours) over a 10-day period in Indianapolis in Fall 2012.
-It leverages the extensive ground and airborne measurements already made as part of the NIST-sponsored INFLUX experiment.
-We take advantage of the comparatively simple nature of the Indianapolis measurement problem.
+The first campaign will consist of six flight days (~24 flight hours) over a 10-day period in Indianapolis in Fall 2012.
+This campaign leverages the extensive ground and airborne measurements infrastructure already deployed by the NIST-sponsored INFLUX experiment.
+This campaign will also take advantage of the comparatively simple nature of the Indianapolis measurement problem.
 The urban area has well defined rectangular boundaries ~30 km on a side.
 It is isolated within a large agricultural region having relatively flat topography and no nearby interference from other anthropogenic sources, making it appear like a mesoscale point source with a downwind plume.
 The timing of the campaign minimizes the influence of biological sources and sinks.
 We also exploit the planned addition of a TCCON (Total Column Carbon Observing Network) ground-based solar-viewing Fourier transform spectrometer to the INFLUX experiment by NASA in summer 2012 and will use this as ground truth for the CARVE airborne column measurements.

-We continue with a campaign of six flight days (~24 flight hours) over a 10-day period in Los Angeles in Spring 2013.
+A second campaign of six flight days (~24 flight hours) over a 10-day period in Los Angeles in Spring 2013 is also planned.
 The Los Angeles experiment will leverage existing NASA ground-based remote sensing assets – the TCCON FTS at Caltech and the CLARS spectrometer on Mt.
 Wilson – as well as expanded surface in situ sampling sites planned for summer 2012 installation under NIST and California Air Resources Board sponsorship.
-The scale and complexities of the Los Angeles megacity present a significant measurement challenge and it is unclear whether the methodologies and measurement strategies developed for Indianapolis will translate to the Los Angeles environment.
+The scale and complexities of the Los Angeles megacity present a significant measurement challenge and it is unclear whether the simple mass balance methodologies and measurement strategies developed for Indianapolis will translate to the Los Angeles environment.
 The Los Angeles urban domain is an irregularly shaped conglomerate of municipalities ~100 km in size and ringed by coastal mountain ranges.
 Daily meteorology is dominated by offshore coastal airflow early in the day, and the formation of a well-mixed urban dome in the middle of the day.
 Anthropogenic CO2 emissions are dominated by transportation, and there is large uncertainty regarding the size and source of anthropogenic CH4 emissions.
 The timing of the Los Angeles campaign minimizes the impact of biological activity and time series measurements from within the basin suggest the high probability of at least one episode of surface CO2 concentrations >500 ppm during the 10-day campaign.